jeffsanicola/vault-policy-guide/example/example1-simple_policy.md

 The Terraform files create a user, KVv2 mount, and policy that grants full access to secrets in the `kv/` path.

-1. Log in to Vault
+1. Log in to Vault as `user1` with password "changeme"
     >
     > ```bash
     > vault login -method=userpass username=user1